Set your New Year’s Resolutions And KEEP Them!

-With the new year around the corner, I’m going to give you 5 tips on how to stick to your New Year’s Resolutions.
+With the new year around the corner, I’m going to give you 5 tips on how to keep your New Year’s Resolutions and make them stick.
 If you look at some studies, they say as many as 88% of people who set new year’s resolutions, fail.
 So let’s look at some steps you can take to help you stick to your resolution and get you to your end result.

 Tip # 1 – Be realistic – So often we bite off way more than we can chew and then get discouraged and quit.
 Start small and divide your goal in to smaller goals.
 Use the staircase analogy.
 The top of the staircase is your ultimate goal and your smaller goals are the steps that lead to the top.
 This way, with each step, you get the feeling of satisfaction quicker, which will inspire and motivate you.